 An old car safety commercial advised drivers to “Look out for the other guy.”
 The same advice holds true for pedestrians.
 When walking, try to steer clear of persons focused on their cell phones or other digital media.
 They aren’t paying attention, so you must take special care.

 If you are involved in a distracted walking incident, you need the help of a pedestrian accident lawyer.
-Contact our personal injury law firm today for a free consultation.
+Contact our personal injury law firm today for a consultation.